MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

    :::image type="content" source="media/add-provider-2.png" alt-text="Screen shot showing how to select a provider SKU (Stock-keeping-Unit) to add to a Quantum Workspace.":::

+Note that the pricing details in the above screenshot are shown for example purposes only.

 The provider is added to your Quantum workspace.
 It may take several minutes before it becomes available.

 ## Next steps